THE PARABLE OF THE UNFORGIVING SERVANT

 According to Jesus’ parable of the unforgiving servant, after his master has dealt mercifully with him by forgiving him and writing off his debt, the servant went out and found one of his fellow servants who owed him a hundred denarii (about fifty dollars).

-Although his fellow servant fell down at his feet and begged him for mercy and patience, he would neither listen nor pardon him.
+Although his fellow servant fell at his feet and begged him for mercy and patience, he would neither listen nor pardon him.
 But he took him by the throat and threw him into the prison till he would pay the debt.

-Afterwards, the master delivered the wicked servant to the tormentors until he also would pay all his debts.
+Afterward, the master delivered the wicked servant to the tormentors until he also would pay all his debts.

 Many believers today are suffering unnecessarily in the hands of the tormentors because they would not forgive those who have hurt or wronged them as God has forgiven them.